 What are the Nasdaq exchange and Nasdaq 100 index?

-Both the exchange and the Nasdaq indexes are heavily weighted to technology and growth companies, making it of interest to investors and traders alike.
+The exchange and the Nasdaq indices are heavily weighted to technology and growth companies, making them of interest to investors and traders alike.

 Nasdaq is an American stock exchange headquartered in New York.
-It was the first electronic exchange in the world and led the move to automated trading.
+It was the first electronic exchange globally that led the move to automated trading.

 Over 3,000 companies are now listed on the Nasdaq exchange.
-These companies are divided into three tiers for small, mid and large cap stocks.
+They are divided into small-, mid- and large-cap stocks.

-NASDAQ stands for National Association of Securities Dealers Automated Quotations.
+Nasdaq stands for the National Association of Securities Dealers Automated Quotations.

 The two widely followed Nasdaq indexes are the Nasdaq Composite and the Nasdaq 100.

-The Nasdaq Composite is an index of all common stocks, ADRs and other types of ordinary shares that are listed on the Nasdaq exchange.
+The Nasdaq Composite is an index of all common stocks, ADRs and other ordinary shares listed on the Nasdaq exchange.

-The Nasdaq 100 is a subset of the Nasdaq Composite, consisting of the 100 largest non-financial companies in the Nasdaq Composite index.
+The Nasdaq 100 is a subset of the Nasdaq Composite and is made up of the 100 largest non-financial companies in the Nasdaq Composite index.

-ETFs, futures and options on both indexes are widely traded.
+ETFs, futures and options on both indices are widely traded.
 Products tracking the Nasdaq 100 are amongst the most widely traded in the world.

 The History of the Nasdaq

-Nasdaq Inc became a listed company in 2002 after FINRA sold its stake in the company.
+Nasdaq Inc became a listed company in 2002 after FINRA sold its stake in it.
 The company now has a market value of $16 billion and annual revenues of $4.2 billion.

-Both Nasdaq indexes are market cap weighted.
-That means the weight of each stock in the index reflects its value compared to the value of all the companies in the index.
+Both Nasdaq indexes are market cap-weighted.
+That means the weight of each stock in the index reflects its value compared to that of all the companies in the index.

-Market cap weighted indexes are calculated by adding up the value of all the companies and then calculating the percentage attributable to each company.
-The index is based to 100 when it is launched, and then grows in line with the growth of the companies it includes.
+Market-cap-weighted indices are calculated by adding up the value of all the companies and then summing the percentage attributable to each company.
+The index is based on 100 when it's launched and then grows in line with the companies it includes.

-Nasdaq indices are rebalanced annually, in December.
-Any companies no longer eligible are removed from the indexes and replaced by newly eligible companies.
+Nasdaq indices are rebalanced annually in December.
+Any companies no longer eligible are removed from the indices and replaced by newly eligible companies.
 Weighting may also be adjusted according to new share issues or repurchases.

-The Nasdaq 100 is one of the three major US Indexes, the other two being the Dow Jones Industrial Average and the S&P500.
-The Dow contains just 30 stocks, and is prices weighted.
-The S&P 500 is also a market cap weighted index but includes 500 stocks.
+The Nasdaq 100 is one of the three major US indices, the other two being the Dow Jones Industrial Average and the S&P5 00.
+The Dow contains just 30 stocks and is price-weighted.
+The S&P 500 is also a market-cap-weighted index but includes 500 stocks.
 These indices also include financial companies like banks and insurers.

-The following 5 companies account for 45% of the Nasdaq 100, and therefore have the most influence on the direction of the index:
+The following 5 companies account for 45% of the Nasdaq 100 and therefore have the most influence on the index's direction:

-Microsoft (MSFT) makes up around 11% of the index and has a market value of about $1 trillion.
-Besides the company's well-known software, it is building a rapidly growing cloud business.
+- Microsoft (MSFT) makes up around 11% of the index and has a market value of about $1 trillion.
+Besides the company's well-known software, it's building a rapidly growing cloud business.

-Apple (APPL) which accounts for just over 11% of the index is worth just over $1 trillion.
-Apple sells computers, tablets and smartphones.
-It also sells subscription services for video, music, apps and other services.
+- Apple (APPL), which accounts for around 11% of the index, is worth just over $1 trillion.
+Apple sells computers, tablets and smartphones, video subscription services, music, apps and other services.

-Amazon (AMZN), with a market value of $850 billion makes up 9.5% of the index.
-Amazon's profits come from its marketplace, its cloud business (AWS) and advertising.
+- Amazon (AMZN), with a market value of $850 billion, makes up 9.5% of the index.
+Amazon's profits come from its marketplace, cloud business (AWS) and advertising.

-Facebook (FB), with a value of $500 billion is 4.7% of the index.
+- Facebook (FB), with a value of $500 billion, is 4.7% of the index.
 Besides the Facebook platform, the company owns WhatsApp and Instagram.
-It makes its money from advertising on the various platforms.
+It makes its money from advertising on various platforms.

 The largest 20 companies account for just under 70% of the index.
 Other prominent members of the index include Intel, Cisco, Pepsi, Comcast, Adobe, Starbucks and Netflix.

 The Nasdaq 100 includes the largest non-financial companies listed on the Nasdaq.
 The Nasdaq Financial 100 includes financial companies like Etrade, T Rowe Price and Zillow.
-The Nasdaq 100 is widely considered a technology focused index, which it is, though this is not by design.
+The Nasdaq100is widely considered a technology-focused index, which it is, though not by design.
 There are several companies from other sectors, including Pepsi, Costco, Starbucks and Walgreens.

 Trading the Nasdaq 100

-An index is merely a calculation based on prices, so you cannot trade an index.
-However, you can trade ETFs, futures contracts and CFDs that are based on an index.
+An index is merely a price calculation, so you can't trade an index.
+However, you can trade ETFs, futures contracts and CFDs based on it.

-The largest ETF (exchange traded fund) tracking the Nasdaq 100 is the Invesco PowerShare’s QQQ fund.
-This fund has $73 billion under management and is listed on the Nasdaq exchange too.
+The largest ETF (exchange-traded fund) tracking the Nasdaq 100 is Invesco PowerShares' QQQ fund.
+It has $73 billion under management and is listed on the Nasdaq exchange, too.

-While ETFs are adequate for investors who don't require leverage, traders and most investors look to CFDs and futures contracts to trade the Nasdaq 100, because they are more liquid and offer other advantages.
+While ETFs are adequate for investors who don't require leverage, traders and most investors look to CFDs and futures contracts to trade the Nasdaq 100 because they're more liquid and offer other advantages

 Contracts for Difference, or CFDs, are derivative trading instruments.
-They are similar to futures contracts but are not traded on centralized exchanges like futures.
-Instead, each CFD is a contract between a broker and a client,
+They're similar to futures contracts but aren't traded on centralised exchanges like futures.
+Instead, each CFD is a contract between a broker and a client.

 There are several advantages to trading CFDs.
-They can be traded on any tradable instrument, including stocks, index futures, currencies, commodities and cryptocurrencies.
+They can be traded on any tradable underlying assets, including stocks, index futures, currencies, commodities and cryptocurrencies.

-They allow traders to trade all these instruments from markets around the world, on one trading platform, such as Libertex, and with one trading account.
+They allow traders to trade all these underlying assets from markets worldwide, on one trading platform, such as Libertex, and with one trading account.
 This is a major advantage of CFD trading as it reduces the number of accounts you need to keep track of.

 Nasdaq CFD Trading

 CFDs offer several advantages for traders and investors alike.
-Libertex offers CFDs on the Nasdaq 100 futures, as well as live charts and prices.
-The market can be tracked on the Libertex platform, as well as on the very popular MetaTrader 4 platform.
+Libertex offers CFDs on the Nasdaq 100 futures and live charts and prices.
+The market can be tracked on the Libertex platform and the very popular MetaTrader 4 platform.

-As with all trading activities and instruments, there are advantages and drawbacks to consider when trading Nasdaq 100 CFDs.
+As with all trading activities and underlying assets, there are advantages and drawbacks to consider when trading Nasdaq 100 CFDs.

 - The Nasdaq 100 is more volatile than other indexes, creating more trading opportunities.

-- Several of the fastest growing companies in the world make up a large percentage of the index.
+- Several of the fastest-growing companies worldwide make up a large percentage of the index.
 They include Apple, Amazon, Google and Microsoft.
-This means the index gains more value than other indexes during bull markets.
+This means the index gains more value than other indices during bull markets.

-- CFDs on the Nasdaq allow traders to increase their profits by using leverage, which may result in bigger profits or bigger losses.
+- CFDs on the Nasdaq allow traders to increase their positions by using leverage, which may result in bigger profits or bigger losses.

-- CFDs also allow traders to open short positions, and profit during corrections and bear markets.
+- CFDs also allow traders to open short positions and open positions during corrections and bear markets.

-- CFD trading accommodates smaller trades than futures trading, which has a very high minimum trade size.
+- CFD trading accommodates smaller trades than futures trading, with a very high minimum trade size.

-Because of its volatility, the Nasdaq can move a lot overnight and during a single trading session.
+- Because of its volatility, the Nasdaq can move a lot overnight and during a single trading session.
 While this can help you increase your profits, it applies to losses, too, as volatility carries higher risk.

-The Nasdaq exchange official trading times are 9.30am until 4pm EST. However, there is also a pre-market session from 4am until 9.30am and a post-market session from 4pm until 8pm.
+The Nasdaq exchange's official trading hours are 9:30 am until 4 pm EST. However, there's also a pre-market session from 4 am until 9:30 am and a post-market session from 4 pm until 8 pm.

 You can trade CFDs on the index with Libertex.
-If you want to get started, you can open a risk-free demo account today.
-This will allow you to get used to the trading platform and learn more about trading the Nasdaq 100, with no risk or cost.
+If you want to get started, you can open a risk-free demo account at any time.
+This will allow you to get used to the trading platform and learn more about trading the Nasdaq 100 with no risk or cost.